glhkang/prfctPX/README.md

-#PrfctPX
+# PrfctPX
 ## Architecture and Technologies
-Prfctpx was built using:
+PrfctPX was built using:
 * JavaScript
 * AWS S3
 * React